Super $q$-Howe duality and web categories: Generalization to webs for gl(N|M)

-\item The symmetry of HOMFLY-PT polynomials described in Proposition~\ref{prop-homfly} is a stabilized version of the symmetry between colored Reshetikhin-Turaev $\glMN$-link invariants and $\mathfrak{gl}_{M|N}$-link invariants which transposes Young diagrams and inverts $q$. \end{enumerate} \end{cor}
+\item The symmetry of HOMFLY--PT polynomials described in \fullref{prop-homfly} is a stabilized version of the symmetry between colored Reshetikhin--Turaev $\glMN$-link invariants and $\mathfrak{gl}_{M|N}$-link invariants which transposes Young diagrams and inverts $q$. \end{enumerate} \end{cor}